ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 The oblivous request resource receives this request, selects the key it
-generated previously using the key identifier from the message, and decrypts
+generated previously using the key identifier from the message, and decrypts the
-the message.
-As this request is directed to the same server, the oblivious
+message.
+As this request is directed to the same server, the Oblivious Gateway
-request resource does not need to initiate an HTTP request to the oblivious
+Resource does not need to initiate an HTTP request to the Oblivious Target
-target resource.
-The request can be served directly by the oblivious target
+Resource.
+The request can be served directly by the Oblivious Target Resource,
-resource, which generates a minimal response (consisting of just a 200 status
+which generates a minimal response (consisting of just a 200 status code) as
-code) as follows:
+follows:

 ~~~ hex-dump
 0140c8